 - Extrusion – Using strip compound produced as previously described.

-Injection and Compression moulding requires highly accurate single or multi-cavity moulds, typically made in high grade steel and designed and made using CAD/CAM programmes.
+Injection and Compression moulding require highly accurate single or multi-cavity moulds, typically made in high-grade steel and designed and made using CAD/CAM programmes.

 Injection moulding has a number of elements operating automatically on timed sequences with moulding temperatures usually between 165°C and 200°C.

 - A plasticising screw rotates to force the injection of an accurate volume of pre-plasticised rubber compound into the mould.

 - Material is directed into the mould via a system of runners to each individual cavity, each having small injection ports.